byt3bl33d3r/MITMf/README.md

 - BeEFAutorun - Autoruns BeEF modules based on clients OS or browser type
 - AppCachePoison - Perform app cache poison attacks
 - AirPwn - Monitor traffic on an 802.11 network and respond with arbitrary content as configured
+- SessionHijacking - Performs sessions hijacking attacks, and stores cookies in a firefox profile
 - BrowserProfiler - Attempts to enumerate all browser plugins of connected clients
 - CacheKill - Kills page caching by modifying headers
 - FilePwn - Backdoor executables being sent over http using bdfactory